carevealed/image_rename_and_convert/readme.md

 1. Download the latest version from the releases section of the project's Github page https://github.com/cavpp/rename_files/releases.
 Right click on the link to latest version that ends in .whl and copy the address.
-2. Open a terminal and type "sudo pip install" and paste in the link.
+2. Open a terminal and type "sudo pip3 install" and paste in the link.

     For example: